On base loci of higher fundamental forms of toric varieties: Preliminaries

 \subsection{Toric varieties}

-We recall here some basic facts about projective toric varieties (see for instance~\cites{CLS,Fu,St}), and we introduce pseudonef cones for the blowing up of a toric variety at a general point.
+We recall here some basic facts about projective toric varieties (see for instance~\cites{CLS,Fu,St}), and we introduce the notion of pseudonef cones for the blowing up of a toric variety at a general point.